Forest Footsteps Childcare

 Physical development is a vital part of children’s growth.
 They must improve their large, gross motor skills movements before progressing onto their fine motor skills.
 For example, children will need to develop their arm muscles enough to control their whole arm whilst painting; even though the paint brush is held with a fine motor grip.
 Outdoor learning environments give opportunities for children to engage in active lifestyles, appreciate nature (and the natural environment), develop social skills, encourage independence and understand risk.
 All of these factors support the health, mental and emotional wellbeing of the children.

 In relation to the Department of Health’s guidelines, children are recommended to be physically active for three hours throughout the day.
 As an Early Years Provider, the children at Forest Footsteps Childcare are encouraged to have a healthy lifestyle both with regards to their diet and completing some exercise.
 We offer 'free-flow' access to our outdoor learning environment and provide outings within our local community or woodland walks to explore Ramalley Copse.

 In our outdoor areas, we have an extensive range of garden toys.
 This includes: a mud kitchen, a creative area, a messy area, a water area, a construction area and loose parts.
 Whilst this provides plenty of opportunities for developing new physical skills, the children need to learn about the danger and risk-taking whilst exploring these toys.
 We encourage them to take an active role in risk-assessing their chosen activities and experiences; allowing the children to explore in an environment that allows this, with the support of qualified practitioners.
 In order to make our outdoor area a safe environment and to reduce the risks of accidents, we have put the following procedures in place:

 · All children must be supervised at all times.

-· Children will be taught the dangers of the equipment in a way that is suitable for their stage of development and understanding.
+· Children will be taught the dangers of the equipment in a way that is suitable for their age and stage of development and understanding.

 · Children will be encouraged to take turns and share equipment.